 Over-exfoliating is easy to do- good thing there are tell tale signs of over exfoliation that we can act on.
 Repairing your skin after the fact?
 That can be tricky.
 Learn what warning signs to look for and how to effectively do damage control below.

-There are few things in skin care—or in life for that matter—that are more satisfying than exfoliating your skin.
-There’s a special joy with waking up with glowier skin the morning after applying a BHA, and the baby-soft, glowy skin that’s left the moment you rinse off a face scrub is heavenly.
+There are few things in skin care that are more satisfying than exfoliating your skin.
+There’s a special joy with waking up with glowier skin the morning after applying an AHA, and the baby-soft skin that’s left the moment you rinse off a face scrub is heavenly.

-Redness and irritation
+Redness and Irritation

 This one may seem obvious, but that’s why it’s number one—it is most likely to be your first sign of over-exfoliation.
 It’s not unusual for the skin to be slightly red immediately following exfoliation, but if it remains red hours after or the next day, that means you need to tone it back a bit.

-Increased dryness and flakiness
+Increased Dryness and Flakiness